Should I Expect a Delay in My Injury Claim Because of the Coronavirus?

 Call Today to Set Up Your Free, No-Risk Legal Consultation

-Our firm has a proven track record of recovering more than $150 million on behalf of our clients.
+Our firm has a proven track record of recovering $300 million on behalf of our clients.
 We have extensive knowledge of Minnesota laws and the legal process, and a legal team ready to aggressively pursue maximum compensation for your damages.

 Our licensed attorneys do not charge legal fees unless we recover compensation.
 The consultation is also free and there is no obligation for you to take legal action.
 As we are practicing social distancing to prevent the spread of COVID-19, we can do the consultation over the phone and manage your case remotely, so you do not need to come into the office.